Hieutrinh1505/Database_project/README.md

         Username: user1
         Password: pass1

-	trigger #1) a doctor can cancel an apointment of a patient in the doctor's scedule
+	trigger #1) a doctor can cancel an apointment of a patient in the doctor's schedule

 	trigger #2) a patient is unable to be prescribed more than 3 new medications each day